Iceberg Sensemaking: A Process Model for Critical Data Analysis and Visualization: Discussion

+In building this model, we have made an active effort to describe how positivist approaches to data analysis work when they work, while also explaining how they go wrong.
+A sensemaking model should be just as good at diagnosing how the process fails as describing how it succeeds.
+While the positivism of past sensemaking models is often \newcopy{implicit}, it is most evident in the absence of consideration for faulty and misleading data.
+Correcting this limitation requires more than just the inclusion of a cleaning phase, because the deepest problems with many datasets only emerge through scrutiny of conceptual frameworks that are taken for granted.

+An interpretivist stance toward data requires the acknowledgment that data is ultimately rooted in human ideas, practices, values, and institutions.
+The positivist tendency to isolate data from these matters of human context (tacit schemas) can be expedient but hazardous.
+The basic function of our interpretivist model of data analysis is to clearly present how existing uses of data are strengthened, not undermined, by starting from interpretivist principles and attending to interpretivist concerns at crucial stages of the sensemaking process, even if a positivist approach is ultimately utilized.

+Our model is built on interpretivist principles because the most striking challenges to data science are based in interpretivist critiques.
+These critiques of data science have already informed works of investigative journalism \cite{angwin_dragnet_2015, propublica_machine_2016}, the emerging industry of algorithm auditing \cite{oneill_weapons_2016}, and official inquiries into the social and political impact of tech platforms \cite{ftc_bigdata_2016}.
+Some critics are data scientists, mathematicians, and computer scientists dissenting from within \cite{boyd_critical_2012, boyd_six_2011, boyd_dragons_2021, correll_TK_2019a, correll_TK_2019b, oneil_being_2013, broussard_artificial_2018}; others come from fields like sociology and the digital humanities, where explorations of data-driven methods within critical frameworks have already demonstrated the value of this interdisciplinary synthesis \cite{bowker_emerging_nodate, gitelman_raw_2013, drucker_graphesis_2014, dignazio_data_2020}.

-As a rule of thumb, the more political a subject, the more fraught the implications of tacit schemas in data analysis, and the more there is a need for interpretivist approaches to sensemaking.
+As a rule of thumb, the more political a subject, the more fraught the implications of tacit schemas in data analysis, and the greater the need for interpretivist approaches to sensemaking.
 For example, court records may seem like straightforward data, but they carry a tacit schema reflecting the entire structure of the criminal justice system.
-Likewise, calibrating a sensor to measure water quality may seem straightforward, but making use of the readings to assess public health concerns involves acts of interpretation with serious political implications.
-While data entry is a fairly passive task that simply requires application of the right cognitive schema, sensemaking with these datasets requires active construction of interpretive schemas and articulation of the tacit schemas already in play.
+Likewise, calibrating a sensor to measure water quality may seem straightforward, but making use of the readings to assess public health concerns involves acts of interpretation that are deeply embedded in social context.
+While data entry and automated data gathering could be seen as passive tasks that simply require application of the intended cognitive schema, sensemaking \newcopy{with any dataset requires active attention to the revision of explicit schemas through articulation of tacit schemas.
+Although biased data is typically discussed in the context of ethics, it is just as much an epistemic matter when} unfairness is rooted in failures of investigative rigor.